 IFRS 3 establishes principles and requirements for how an acquirer in a business combination:

-- recognises and measures in its financial statements the assets and liabilities acquired, and any interest in the acquiree held by other parties;
+- recognizes and measures in its financial statements the assets and liabilities acquired, and any interest in the acquiree held by other parties;

-- recognises and measures the goodwill acquired in the business combination or a gain from a bargain purchase; and
+- recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase; and

 - determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.